Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Credit Acceptance can provide auto loan financing for applicants who have bad credit or are first-time car buyers.
 After submitting a short loan request, this network can connect you with up to three local dealers who may be able to help get you into your next vehicle.

 Your bad credit won’t hinder you through this network of dealer lenders.
-The company’s “Everyone is approved” motto states that it enables dealers to approve nearly every applicant — regardless of their credit profile, which makes buying a car an easy process for borrowers.
+The company’s “Approval for everyone” motto states that it enables dealers to approve nearly every applicant — regardless of their credit profile, which makes buying a car an easy process for borrowers.

-DriveTime operates more than 140 dealerships throughout the US — all of which offer in-house financing and can get you into a new or used vehicle the same day you apply for car financing, no matter if you have excellent credit, good credit, or a poor credit score.
+DriveTime operates more than 140 dealerships throughout the U.S. — all of which offer in-house financing and can get you into a new or used vehicle the same day you apply, no matter if you have excellent credit, good credit, or a poor credit score.

 This car dealership has a unique way of curating bad credit auto loan packages that tailor your monthly payment and repayment terms to your credit rating, monthly income, and budget requirements.
 With your number in hand, you can shop online or in person with confidence.